 Is business insurance compulsory for childcare centres in Australia?

-While there is no single law that makes business insurance compulsory for childcare centres, the Department of Education licensing criteria require ECE services to demonstrate adequate risk management, which includes appropriate insurance.
-In practice, operating a childcare centre without comprehensive insurance - particularly public liability - would be extremely risky and may affect your ability to maintain your licence.
+While no single overarching law mandates specific business insurance policies for all childcare centres, the Education and Care Services National Law and state regulatory authorities require approved services to demonstrate adequate risk management, which includes maintaining appropriate insurance.
+In practice, operating a childcare centre without comprehensive insurance - particularly high-limit public liability - would be extremely risky and could jeopardise your service approval.

 How much does childcare centre insurance cost?

-For a small, single-site centre with 30-50 children, comprehensive insurance typically costs $3,000 - $8,000 per year.
-Larger centres with 80-120+ children and higher cover limits may pay $8,000 - $20,000+ per year.
-Multi-site operators with several centres can expect proportionally higher premiums.
-Costs vary based on enrolment numbers, cover limits, premises type, and claims history.
+For a small single-site centre with 40-60 approved places, comprehensive insurance typically costs $4,000 - $10,000 per year.
+Larger centres with 80-120+ places and higher cover limits may pay $10,000 - $25,000+ per year.
+Multi-site operators running several centres can expect proportionally higher premiums.
+Costs depend on enrolment numbers, cover limits, premises type, activities offered, and claims history.

 What public liability limit should a childcare centre carry?

-Most childcare centres carry $5M - $10M public liability as a minimum.
-Given that claims involving child injuries can be very large - particularly if long-term care or disability is involved - higher limits provide important protection.
-The additional premium cost of moving from $5M to $10M is typically modest relative to the increased protection.
+Most childcare centres carry $10M - $20M public liability as a minimum.
+Claims involving serious child injuries can be very large, particularly where long-term care, disability support, or future loss of earnings is involved.
+The additional premium cost of moving from $10M to $20M is typically modest relative to the significantly increased protection.

 Does standard business insurance include abuse and molestation cover?

 Not always.
 Some standard business insurance policies specifically exclude abuse and molestation claims.
-This is one of the most critical cover types for any childcare centre and must be specifically confirmed in your policy.
-If your current policy excludes it, speak to your insurer or broker about adding specialist abuse and molestation cover.
+This is one of the most critical cover types for any childcare service and must be explicitly confirmed in your policy.
+If your current policy excludes it, speak to your insurer or broker about adding specialist abuse liability cover.

 What happens if a child is injured at my centre?

-workers compensation covers the child's immediate medical costs.
-If the parents allege negligence or inadequate supervision, they may file a civil claim against your centre for additional compensation - pain and suffering, ongoing care costs, and punitive damages.
-Your public liability insurance covers these claims, including legal defence costs.
-Document the incident thoroughly and notify your insurer promptly.
+If the parents allege negligence, inadequate supervision, or breach of duty of care, they may bring a civil claim against your centre for compensation including medical costs, pain and suffering, ongoing care needs, and loss of future earning capacity.
+Your public liability insurance covers these claims, including all legal defence costs.
+Document the incident thoroughly and notify your insurer as soon as practicable.

 Do I need insurance for excursions and off-site activities?

-Yes.
-Your public liability insurance should extend to cover excursions and activities away from your centre premises.
-However, some policies may have restrictions on certain activities (water activities, transport) or require you to notify your insurer of regular excursion programmes.
-Check your policy wording and ensure excursion cover is adequate.
+Your public liability insurance should extend to cover excursions and supervised activities away from your centre.
+However, some policies may impose restrictions on certain higher-risk activities such as swimming, water play, or transport.
+Verify your policy covers your excursion programme and confirm whether any specific activities require notification or additional terms.

-Home-based childcare providers need similar cover types to centre-based services - public liability, professional indemnity, and statutory liability.
-Your home insurance policy is unlikely to cover business activities conducted from your home.
-You need specific business insurance that covers childcare activities on your residential property.
-Home-based care coordinators should also carry management liability cover.
+Family day care educators need similar cover types to centre-based services - public liability, professional indemnity, and abuse liability.
+Standard residential home insurance does not cover business activities conducted from your home.
+You need specific business insurance that addresses childcare activities on your residential property.
+Family day care coordination units should also consider management liability cover.

 Ready to Compare Business Insurance for Childcare Centres?